zhekson1/CSL-DeFi-Protocols/README.md

 - **Censorship Resistance** - thanks to frontend agnosticism, ultralow attack surface, and the atomized nature of user interactions, CSL-DeFi protocols offer the highest level of censorship resistance of any DeFi architecture.

 - **Democratic Upgradability** - since addresses are unique, users choose if/when to use new contracts/protocols, at their own discretion.
 Doing so does not bifurcate liquidity, since the protocols are interoperable across versions.
+All users share the same global reference script(s), per protocol.

 ## List of Working Protocols

 ### [Cardano-Swaps](https://github.com/fallen-icarus/cardano-swaps)
 A simple, scalable, p2p-exchange protocol.
 Users create unique scripts and Beacon Tokens for every swap-pair, so all available pairs are easily queryable.
-Swaps are highly composable - almost any transaction can have inputs from swap addresses, provided they have an appropriate output back to the swap address.
+Swaps are highly composable - *any* transaction can have inputs from swap addresses, provided they have an appropriate output back to the swap address.
 Using Aiken, the latest version of the protocol can support 10+ swaps composed in a single transaction.
 Liquidity arises naturally from the incentive for arbitragers to find the most profitable "path" through a sea of open swap-pairs.
 Users maintain full delegation control at all times.

-#### Comparison to Current DeFi Leader
+#### Comparison to Current DEX Protocols
-- **Cardano-Swaps protocol** - 1.5 ADA transaction fee for a transaction with 14 different currency conversions.
-Composable with any other dApp.
+- **Cardano-Swaps protocol** - 1.5 ADA transaction fee for a single transaction that fulfills 14 swaps.
+Zero slippage, no impermanent loss.
+Composable with other dApps.
+Full staking support.
 - **Minswap** - a minimum of 2 ADA transaction fee for a single currency conversion<sup>[1]</sup>.
-Not composable with other dApps.
+Interoperability with other dApps depends on manual approval/support.
+Impermanent Loss.
+Restricted staking support (for LP providers).

 ### [Cardano-Loans](https://github.com/fallen-icarus/cardano-loans)
 A p2p-lending/borrowing protocol with trustlessly negotiable and repayable loans, an on-chain credit-history, compounding interest, and trade-able bonds.
 Lenders and borrowers negotiate loan terms via a "two-way UTxO handshake".
 Borrowers can repay loans incrementally, and reclaim their collateral proportionally.
 Compounding interest and/or recurring minimum payments can be enforced by requiring the borrower to periodically "evolve" their Active Loan UTxO.
 Lenders may sell their credit in the form of a Bond NFT, which also serves as a Beacon to query the location of the borrower's Loan UTxO.

-#### Comparison to Current DeFi Leader
+#### Comparison to Current Loan Protocols
-- **Cardano-Loans protocol** - All terms are negotiable: what assets can be used as collateral, how long the loan will be, what asset will be loaned out, the interest rate, etc. All assets, even ones that don't exist yet, are supported.
-Composable with any other dApp.
+- **Cardano-Loans Protocol** - All loan terms are negotiable: what assets can be used as collateral (including NFTs), length of the loan, asset(s) to be loaned out, interest rate (compounding or non-compounding), repayment periodicity (with support for minimum payments).
+All assets, even ones that don't exist yet, are supported.
+Composable with others dApps.
+Full staking support.
-- **Liqwid** - Only DJED, ADA, SHEN, and iUSD are supported<sup>[2]</sup>.
-Adding support for more assets requires a governance action and trust that the maintainers will actually add the support.
-Lack of loan negotiablility.
-Low composablility with other dApps.
+- **Liqwid** - Only DJED, ADA, SHEN, and iUSD are currently supported<sup>[2]</sup>.
+Adding support for more assets requires a governance action and trust that the maintainers will implement the requested support.
+Lack of loan negotiability.
+Liquidation risk.
+Low composability with other dApps.
+Restricted staking support<sup>[3]</sup>.

 ### [Cardano-Options](https://github.com/fallen-icarus/cardano-options)
 A p2p protocol for writing and buying American-style *covered* options contracts.
 Spreads of contracts of varying parameters can be written against a single UTxO, and buyers can select which to purchase.
 Upon paying the premium, the buyer mints an "Exercise" Token that lets them exercise the contract up until expiry.
 The Exercise Token can be sold on a secondary market, just like traditional options contracts.
 The option writer/seller cannot reclaim the underlying asset(s) until after expiry, but maintains delegation control the whole time.

-#### Comparison to Current DeFi Leader
+#### Comparison to Current Options Protocols
-There currently is no Cardano Leader for options contracts.
+Currently, there are no options protocols on Cardano.

 ### [Cardano-Secondary-Market](https://github.com/fallen-icarus/cardano-secondary-market)
 A secondary p2p marketplace for buying/selling NFTs.
 Works in conjunction with Cardano-Loans and Cardano-Options for seamlessly creating a secondary market for bonds and options contracts.

+**{TALK ABOUT NEBULA?}**

 ## Future Directions